roshnpl/NPL_Project/npi_selectionsort/README.md

 NPI Selection sort

-Nerual program interpreters of bubblesort
+Nerual program interpreters of selectionsort

 This project is based on these main resources: